Time of the Wolf: Plot

 Anne's daughter, Eva, grows close with the feral teenage boy, who soon abandons the community.
 The boy returns to steal one of the goats, which Eva perceives as a betrayal and immoral.
 At one point, Eva witnesses a rape occurring while the group is sleeping and throws herself over her sleeping brother to shield him.

 Another moment of horror for Eva and Anne is the discovery that Georges’s killer, with his wife and child, has joined their group.
 Anne pleads to have them removed, but the larger group refuses, based on lack of evidence.
-There are similar accusations directed by one of the guards against a Pole in Koslowski’s original group, accusing him of murdering a local farmer.
+There are similar accusations directed by one of the guards against a Romanian in Koslowski’s original group, accusing him of murdering a local farmer.

 Entertainment at the station is provided by an old man who swallows razor blades and tells tales about people who throw themselves into fire, sacrificing themselves.

 Anne's son, Ben, increasingly withdrawn and suffering from chronic nosebleeds, appears to be affected by an unexplained illness.
 One night, he leaves the camp alone and strips down before a burning fire on the tracks—an apparent act of sacrifice intended to stop a passing train.
 A man from the camp finds Ben just in time and pulls him away.
 He tells Ben that the willingness to die has been seen and understood, and that Ben’s life still holds value.
 He promises to tell the others about Ben’s strength, giving the child a reason to live.

 Abruptly, the film cuts to its final scene: a silent, tracking shot from a moving train, gliding through a serene countryside.
 There are no passengers or voices and no signs of the refugees.